CARE’s Key Demands for COP24

-At COP24, governments must give a strong response to the climate disruption that people all over this planet experience and from which the poorest and most marginalised suffer most:
+At COP24, governments must give a strong response to the climate disruption that people all over this planet experience and from which the poorest and most marginalised suffer most by:

-- by promising to accelerate climate protection efforts in line with the 1.5°C limit;
+- Promising to accelerate climate protection efforts in line with the 1.5°C limit;

-- by increasing protection for those most affected by climate damage; and
+- Increasing protection for those most affected by climate damage; and

-- by setting in place the necessary rules for the Paris Agreement to deliver concrete results in a manner that builds resilience, protects human rights, reduces gender inequality, promotes food security and enhances sustainable development.
+- Setting in place the necessary rules for the Paris Agreement to deliver concrete results in a manner that builds resilience, protects human rights, reduces gender inequality, promotes food security and enhances sustainable development.